Traditions

 You can order a ring at any time, but in order to be included in Ring Night you must order your ring during ring week.

 On the Balfour website or in the Melton Student Center during Ring Week.
-For Fall 2025, Ring Week will take place September 15 through September 19.
+Ring Week typically occurs in the third week of September each fall and the second week of February each spring.

 Alumni can order the Auburn Ring on the Balfour website.